Find Affordable College Courses

 After completing their degree, biological and biomedical sciences graduates from UW Tacoma carry an average student debtload of $16,850.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $321.

 You’ll join some of the best and brightest minds around you if you attend University of Washington - Bothell Campus.
 The school came in at #2 on this year’s Best Biological & Biomedical Sciences Schools in Washington list.
-UW Bothell is a moderately-sized public school located in the large suburb of Bothell.
+UW Bothell is a medium-sized public school located in the suburb of Bothell.

 On average, biological and biomedical sciences graduates from UW Bothell take out $14,943 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $314.